 Chairman of the Board

-Mark Pruzanski, M.D. is a co-founder of our company and has served as our chief executive officer and president, and has been a member of our board of directors, since our inception in 2002.
-He has over 15 years of experience in life sciences company management, venture capital and strategic consulting.
-Dr. Pruzanski was previously a venture partner at Apple Tree Partners, an early stage life sciences venture capital firm he co-founded in 1999.
-Prior to that, he was an entrepreneur-in-residence at Oak Investment Partners.
-Dr. Pruzanski received his M.D. from McMaster University in Ontario, a M.A. degree in International Affairs from the Johns Hopkins University School of Advanced International Studies in Bologna, Italy and Washington, D.C., and a bachelor’s degree from McGill University in Montreal, Quebec.
-He currently also serves on the boards of the Emerging Company Section of the Biotechnology Innovation Organization (BIO) and the Foundation for the Defense of Democracies, a think tank in Washington, D.C.
-Dr. Pruzanski is a co-author of a number of scientific publications and an inventor of several patents relating to our product candidates and scientific discoveries.
+Mark Pruzanski, M.D. is one of our co-founders and has served as a member of our Board of Directors since inception in 2002.
+Dr. Pruzanski served as Intercept’s President and Chief Executive Officer until 2021.
+Dr. Pruzanski has over 20 years of experience in life sciences company management, venture capital and strategic consulting.
+Prior to co-founding Intercept, Dr. Pruzanski was a venture partner at Apple Tree Partners, an early stage life sciences venture capital firm that he co-founded, and an entrepreneur-in-residence at Oak Investment Partners, a venture capital firm.
+Dr. Pruzanski is a co-author of a number of scientific publications and is named as an inventor on several of our patents.
+Dr. Pruzanski has been a director of Equillium, Inc. since September 2018.
+Dr. Pruzanski also currently serves on the boards of the Emerging Companies Section of the Biotechnology Innovation Organization (BIO), a biotechnology-focused trade association, and the Foundation for Defense of Democracies, a non-profit policy institute focusing on foreign policy and national security.
+Dr. Pruzanski received his M.D. from McMaster University in Hamilton, Canada, a M.A. degree in International Affairs from the Johns Hopkins University School of Advanced International Studies in Bologna, Italy and Washington, D.C., and a bachelor’s degree from McGill University in Montreal, Canada.

-Daniel Welch has served as a member of our board of directors since November 2015.
-Mr. Welch has been an Executive Partner at Sofinnova Ventures since 2015.
-From 2003 until October 2014, Mr. Welch was the Chairman, Chief Executive Officer and President of InterMune, Inc., which was listed on the Nasdaq Stock Market until the acquisition of the company by Roche.
-During his tenure, InterMune secured registration of Esbriet, the first medicine approved for idiopathic pulmonary fibrosis in Europe and the United States.
-Mr. Welch built the InterMune development and commercial teams that delivered the successful approval and launches of Esbriet in Europe and the United States.
-From August 2002 to January 2003, Mr. Welch served as Chairman and Chief Executive Officer of Triangle Pharmaceuticals, Inc., a pharmaceutical company which was acquired by Gilead Sciences.
-From October 2000 to June 2002, he served as president of the pharmaceutical division of Elan Corporation, PLC (later acquired by Perrigo Company plc).
-From September 1987 to August 2000, Mr. Welch served in various senior management roles at Sanofi-Synthelabo (now Sanofi S.A.) and its predecessor companies, Sanofi and Sterling Winthrop.
-During his time at Sanofi, he led the worldwide launches of Plavix®, Eloxatin® and Avapro® as Vice President of Worldwide Marketing and served as Chief Operating Officer of the U.S. business.
-From November 1980 to September 1987, Mr. Welch was with American Critical Care, a division of American Hospital Supply.
-He currently serves on the board of directors of Avexis, Inc., (where he serves as the chairman of the board), Ultragenyx Pharmaceutical Inc., (where he serves as the chairman of the board) and Seattle Genetics, Inc. Mr. Welch holds a B.S. from the University of Miami and an M.B.A. from the University of North Carolina.
+Daniel Welch has served as a member of our Board of Directors since November 2015.
+From January 2015 to February 2018, Mr. Welch served as an Executive Partner of Sofinnova Ventures, a venture capital firm.
+From September 2003 until its acquisition by Roche Holdings in September 2014, Mr. Welch served as Chief Executive Officer and President of InterMune, Inc., a biotechnology company.
+Mr. Welch also served as Chairman of InterMune from May 2008 to September 2014.
+From 2002 to 2003, Mr. Welch served as Chairman and Chief Executive Officer of Triangle Pharmaceuticals, Inc., a pharmaceutical company that was acquired by Gilead Sciences.
+From 2000 to 2002, Mr. Welch served as President of Biopharmaceuticals at Elan Corporation.
+From 1987 to 2000, Mr. Welch served in various senior management roles at Sanofi-Synthelabo, now Sanofi, including Vice President of Worldwide Marketing and Chief Operating Officer of the U.S. business.
+From 1980 to 1987, Mr. Welch was with American Critical Care, a division of American Hospital Supply.
+Mr. Welch has been a director of Seattle Genetics, Inc. since June 2007 and Ultragenyx Pharmaceutical Inc. since April 2015.
+Mr. Welch also serves on the board of directors of a number of private companies.
+Mr. Welch holds a B.S. from the University of Miami and an M.B.A. from the University of North Carolina.